ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/PACKAGE_IDENTITY_CATALOG.md

 | Package page | 1 through 2,000,000 |
 | Package workflow | 1 through 2,000,000 |

+The complete corpus is also bounded to 10,000 package pages, 16 nested package directory levels, and 20,000 traversed directory entries.
+Immutable revision archives are limited to 512 MiB and 30,050 regular-file or directory members.

+## Immutable Revision Boundary

+The production command never validates mutable working-tree bytes.
+It accepts only `HEAD` or an exact full lowercase Git commit ID, disables Git replace objects, and streams a size- and time-bounded `git archive` containing only the catalog, package corpus, and workflows.
+Archive paths, duplicates, links, special files, member counts, and aggregate bytes are checked before the exact regular-file payloads are written into a private temporary snapshot.

+The descriptor-bound validator below then evaluates only that snapshot.
+Dirty files, untracked files, branch movement after resolution, and concurrent working-tree edits cannot change the evidence under review.
+The private snapshot is deleted after every run.

 Repository reads are descriptor-bound:

 - The repository root itself must be a real directory, not a symbolic link.